Locations:

 How do you heal a canker sore fast?

-Canker sore treatment may include over-the-counter or prescription products to ease your symptoms.
-Your healthcare provider may recommend one or more of these canker sore remedies:
+Canker sore treatment may include over-the-counter (OTC) or prescription products to ease your symptoms.
+Some may help you get rid of the sore faster.
+Your healthcare provider may recommend one or more of these remedies:

-For severe canker sores, your healthcare provider may recommend cauterization (burning the affected tissue).
-This can sterilize the area, reduce pain and speed up healing.
+For severe canker sores, your healthcare provider may recommend laser therapy or electrocauterization.
+This can get rid of germs in the area, reduce pain and speed up healing.

 How long do canker sores last?